aregsar/aregsarblog/blog/2021/installing-laravel-cli-on-macos/index.md

 laravel --version
 ```

-## Reinstalling when running into package dependancy issues
+## Reinstall workaround when running into package dependency issues

-if issues removing and re installing
+If you have dependency conflict issues when trying to remove or install the installer you can try to reinstall all the global packages from scratch.

+First remove the vendor directory and composer.lock file from the composer home directory:

 ```bash
 cd ~/.composer